 - callback function - It is the function that runs after event is triggered

 - useCapture - This is a boolean value that specifies whether to use event bubbling or event capturing.
 (This is an optional parameter and the default value is false)

 addEventListener() method do not use 'on' prefix in event name. like, instead of using 'onclick' just use 'click'.

-addEventListener() method can add multiple same or different methods to the same element.
-Means we can add 2 or more that 2 event listeners for the same event.
+addEventListener method can very well add multiple same or different methods to a single element.
+This means we can add 2 or more than 2 event listeners for the same event.

-For example we have three nested elements MAIN > DIV > P, and a click event is fired on 'P' then it will fire for its parent 'DIV' and then for 'MAIN'.
+For example, we have three nested elements MAIN > DIV > P, and a click event is fired on 'P' then it will fire for its parent 'DIV' and then for 'MAIN'.

 Remove Event Listener

 Event listening can also be removed from any HTML element or object.